 - ordered, which never changes the initial failover domain.
 When using this script, the initial and run-time failover domains are equivalent. - round-robin, which selects the resource group owner in a round-robin (circular) fashion.
 This policy can be used for resource groups that can be run in any node in the cluster.

-If these scripts do not meet your needs, you can create a new failover script using the information in this guide.
+If these scripts do not meet your needs, you can create a new failover script using the information provided in the IRIS FailSafe Version 2 Programmer's Guide.

 Action Scripts